semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/scanning-projects-with-multiple-lock-files.md

 ```

 ## Conclusions
-In the case of using GitHub Actions and if your project has multiple lock files, uploading all of them as a zip file and downloading them in the next step can help to get a successful semgrep supply chain scan.
+In the case of using GitHub Actions and if your project has multiple Maven lock files, uploading all of them as a zip file and downloading them in the next step can help to get a successful semgrep supply chain scan.